Antiquity (whisky)

-Antiquity is a brand of Indian whisky, manufactured by United Spirits Ltd (USL), a Diageo Group company.
+Antiquity is a brand of Indian whisky, manufactured by United Spirits Ltd (USL), a subsidiary of Diageo.
 It was launched in 1992 and is available in two variants – Antiquity Blue and Antiquity Rare.

 Brand expressions

 The Antiquity brand is available in two variants – Antiquity Blue and Antiquity Rare.

 Antiquity Blue is made of Indian and Scotch malt whisky blended with grain spirit.

 Antiquity Blue was awarded "Silver Best in Class" in the Spirits Tasting competition by the 2012 International Wine and Spirit Competition at the Wine and Spirits Wholesalers of America (WSWA) Conference.

 In a taste test of "India's 5 cheapest whiskeys" by GQ magazine, Antiquity Rare received a rating of 4.2/10.
 The magazine said that the whisky had "won few admirers among the judges, with complaints of a perfumed, nearly acetone taste – except for one diehard fan".

 History

 Antiquity was launched in 1992 by Shaw Wallace.
 United Spirits Ltd (USL), a subsidiary of the United Breweries Group (UB Group), acquired Shaw Wallace in July 2005.
 On 1 April 2008, Shaw Wallace was merged with USL and Antiquity officially became a USL brand.

 In April 2008, the UB Group appointed London-based design firm Claessens International to revamp the packaging of Antiquity.
 The primary reason behind the revamp was to retain the heritage character and incorporation of the Shaw Wallace name on the bottles of the brand that was formerly owned by SWC.

 Antiquity was introduced in the United States by American United Beer & Spirits (UBS) at the Wine and Spirits Wholesalers of America (WSWA) Conference, held in Las Vegas from April 2 to 5, 2012.
 Antiquity Blue Rare Premium was launched in China on 11 May 2007, which at the time was the most expensive Indian made whisky.